pranjal-s102/DrumRolz/README.md

 # DrumRolz
-Simple interactive webpage which produces sounds of a basic drum set
+Simple interactive webpage which produces sounds of a basic drum set built using HTML CSS and Vanilla JS